meltyourface/blank/posts/Summoning-Saturn/Saturn-Invocation-Harnessing-Wisdom-Discipline-Introspection/index.md

 9. A small dish of salt
 10. A bowl of earth

-Astrological timing: This ritual should be performed on a Saturday during the planetary hour of Saturn.
+**Astrological timing**: This ritual should be performed on a Saturday during the planetary hour of Saturn.
 Ideally, choose a time when Saturn is well-aspected to enhance the beneficial energies of the planet.

-Ritual preparation:
+**Ritual preparation**:
 1. Arrange the ingredients and tools on the altar.
 2. Ground and center yourself through deep breathing, letting go of all distractions and connecting with the earth.
 3. Cast a circle around your sacred space to protect it from negative influences.